 Where to buy DisplayPort cables?

 If you’re looking for DisplayPort cables, Cable Matters has you covered.
-Cable Matters carries a large array of high-end DisplayPort 1.4 cables – from standard passive cables, to more advanced active cables designed for reliability across longer lengths.
+Cable Matters carries a large array of high-end DisplayPort 1.4 cables – from standard passive cables to more advanced active cables designed for reliability across longer lengths.
+We also carry DisplayPort 2.1 cables, and that range will only expand in the coming year as newly supporting source devices and monitors are released, so watch this space.